- A5.3. Image processing and analysis

 5.1 Impact of research results

-We are collaborating with Ekinnox, an Inria spin-off which develops human movement analysis solutions for healthcare institutions.
-We provide scientific advise on automated analysis of human walking, in collaboration with Laurent Busé from the Aromath project-team.
+We are collaborating with Ekinnox, an Inria spin-off which develops human movement analysis solutions for healthcare institutions, and with the Lamhess laboratory (Université Côte d'Azur).
+We provide scientific advice on automated analysis of human walking, in collaboration with Laurent Busé from the Aromath project-team.

 6 Highlights of the year